rustycrow/cli-lms/README.md

 <h2>CONTEXT</h2>

 We've just spent 3 weeks running through HTML, CSS, IDE and Deployment and UI/UX concepts.
 It's been full on.
-We're a cohort of 24 and really beginnign to gel.
+We're a cohort of 24 and really beginning to gel.
 Our intructors are fab and have been so helpful and patient.
 It's all beginning to sink in.

 <h2>TECH</h2>